Constitutio Antoniniana

 Before AD 212, full Roman citizenship was mostly only held by inhabitants of Roman Italy.
 Colonies of Romans established in the provinces, Romans (or their descendants) living in provinces, the inhabitants of various cities throughout the Empire, and small numbers of local nobles (such as kings of client countries) also held full citizenship.
 Provincials, on the other hand, were usually non-citizens, although some held the Latin rights.
 Veterans of the Auxilia were also granted Roman citizenship on discharge.
-Being a Roman citizen remained a well sought-after status till 212.
+Being a Roman citizen remained a well sought-after status until 212.